viking-saver/windows-itpro-docs/windows/security/book/identity-protection-passwordless-sign-in.md

 Using asymmetric keys provisioned in the TPM, Windows Hello protects authentication by binding a user's credentials to their device.
 Windows Hello validates the user based on either a PIN or biometrics match and only then allows the use of cryptographic keys bound to that user in the TPM.

-PIN and biometric data stay on the device and cannot be stored or accessed externally.
-Since the data cannot be accessed by anyone without physical access to the device, credentials are protected against replay attacks, phishing, and spoofing as well as password reuse and leaks.
+PIN and biometric data stay on the device and can't be stored or accessed externally.
+Since the data can't be accessed by anyone without physical access to the device, credentials are protected against replay attacks, phishing, and spoofing as well as password reuse and leaks.

 Windows Hello can authenticate users to a Microsoft account (MSA), identity provider services, or the relying parties that also implement the FIDO2 or WebAuthn standards.